What is geothermal energy?

 - financing it: overcoming the significant up-front capital costs associated with enhanced geothermal system technologies and the cost of transmitting electricity from remote locations.

-ARENA’s funded projects uncovered significant barriers to geothermal in Australia, which helped inform geothermal energy developers and policy makers.
+The projects we have funded uncovered significant barriers in Australia, which helped inform energy developers and policy makers.
 This included a 1MWe pilot plant that ran at Innamincka Deeps in South Australia from April to October 2013.